 If you studied English at secondary school during the 1990s, there is every possibility you will remember reading the book, Empty World, by John Christopher.

 The book tells of a disease which originates in Asia before rapidly spreading across the world and devastating the global population.
-Although published in 1977, with the world currently seeking to combat the spread of the Coronavirus pandemic, the book obviously has plenty of resonance to anyone reading it in 2020.
+Although published in 1977, the book obviously has plenty of resonance to anyone reading in 2020 as the world struggles to tackle the ongoing Coronavirus pandemic.

-As terrible as COVID-19 is, we should be grateful it is not quite as bad as that.
+As terrible as the current COVID-19 pandemic is, we should be grateful it is not quite as bad as that.